anjali-akuthota/LGMVIP-Web-Task-5/README.md

 The Student Result Management System is a web-based application that helps educational institutions efficiently manage and organize students' academic results.
 This system simplifies the process of recording, tracking, and analyzing students' performance, providing a user-friendly interface for administrators, teachers, and students.

 # Features
-Student Management: Add ,edit  student records with their personal information, including name, marks .
+Student Management: Add ,edit  student records with their personal information, including name, roll no ,total marks ,percentage.

 # Technologies Used
 Frontend: HTML, CSS, JavaScript